 Some classic examples of wrong-headed thinking are to claim, as I’ve heard some Christians do, that when reading the Bible they do not interpret but simply “Read what’s there.”
 Or again to claim, as I’ve heard other Christians do, essentially that they interpret flawlessly: that their interpretations are “right” whereas those of other Christians or non-Christians are “wrong.”

-The point, then, is that even if we grant that it may be Truth, Christians do not (nor does anyone else) possess absolute access to this absolute truth, nor can they offer such to others.
+The point, then, is that even if we grant that biblical truth claims may be ultimately True, Christians do not (nor does anyone else) possess absolute access to this absolute / ultimate truth, nor can they offer such to others.

 In my next post I examine the positive significance of finitude for our relation to t/Truth: the importance of interpretation and experience.